zama-ai/fhevm/README.md

 make run-full
 # Deploy ACL, Gateway ..., please wait until the end before testing!!!
 make prepare-e2e-test
-# This test will fail (first event catch is buggy - we are on it)
+# This test could fail (first event catch is buggy - we are on it)
 make run-async-test
 # This one is working
 make run-async-test